infodusha/define-html/DOCS.md

 Inside you can use [:host](https://developer.mozilla.org/en-US/docs/Web/CSS/:host) pseudo-class to target the component itself.

-You can use `data-global` attribute to make style global.

 ## Attributes

 Inside your template you can use attributes to read component values itself (value would be set as child text):